LucaMalavolta/PyORBIT/docs/running_pyorbit/terminal_output.md

 ## Note on reparametrisation and transformation of parameters

-Median values and confidence intervals for model and derived parameters are computed directly on the transformed posterior, rather than on the reported values for of the sampler parameters.
+Median values and confidence intervals for the model and derived parameters are computed directly on the transformed posterior, rather than on the reported values for the sampler parameters.
 In other words, each set of parameters from the posterior distribution is converted into the model/derived parameters, generating a new distribution for each new parameter, then the median and the confidence intervals are computed on newly generated distribution.